emartech/pgarchive/Manual.md

 Create a readonly snapshot of '/mnt/backup/t2/standby' in '/mnt/backup/t2/snapshots/2016-04-04T16:45:31Z'
 ```

-#### `snapshot thin` and `expire`
+#### Snapshot Thinning and Expiry

 There is support for time based thinning and expiry with the `snapshot thin` and `snapshot expire` commands.
 Thinning reduces the number of snapshots per day to one for snapshots before the cutoff time, while expiry removes all snapshots before the cutoff time and also removes all related WAL segments from the wal_archive.
 The container's `pgarchive.conf` file holds the properties `expire_date` and `thin_daily_date` which control cutoff times.
-To debug this it may be useful to pass `--show` to the commands, and to override the config file values by setting `THIN_DAILY_DATE` and `EXPIRE_DATE` in the environment.
+To debug this it may be useful to pass `--show` to the commands, and you may override the config file values by setting `THIN_DAILY_DATE` and `EXPIRE_DATE` in the environment.

 Usually you do not need to manually create, delete or even expire snapshots, as a cron job takes care of all of this.
 See Cron Jobs below for details.

-### Restoring Data
+### Restoring Data with Clones

 Restoring data is done by cloning a snapshot (inspired by zfs' terminology).
-Clones are named explicitly by the user creating them.
+Clones must be named explicitly by the user creating them.

 #### `clone create`, `duplicate` and `delete`